HewlettPackard/oneview-puppet/RESOURCES.md

 * `present` - Performs a specific `patch` operation for the given interconnect.
 * `found` - Searches for `oneview_sas_interconnect` resources on the appliance (with or without specific filters) and prints the name and uri of matches to the standard output.
 * `get_types` - Get a paginated collection of all the SAS interconnect types based on optional filtering.
-* `set_refresh_state` - Refresh a `SAS interconnect` by setting the refresh state value to 'refreshPending' in order to trigger a refresh.
+* `set_refresh_state` - Refreshes a `SAS interconnect` by setting the refresh state value to 'refreshPending' in order to trigger a refresh.

 :exclamation: **NOTE:** The `absent` ensurable method is unavailable for this resource.
 Deletion of this resource is managed by another resource on HPE OneView or by HPE OneView internally.
 :warning: This resource type is only supported by the **Synergy** hardware variant.